Some Portland marchers express regrets about attack on Dem HQ, anti-Biden graffiti: report

 Many of the rioters expressed their disdain for the police as well as the new president.

-A tweet on PNW Youth Liberation Front’s Twitter page advertised the inauguration day rally as "F--- THE STATE.
+A tweet on PNW Youth Liberation Front’s Twitter page advertised the Inauguration Day rally as "F--- THE STATE.
 F--- BIDEN.
 LANDBACK.
 F--- 12."
 As of early Friday the tweet was still up although Twitter had restricted the account. ("F--- 12" refers to the police.)

 The organizers also discouraged live streaming or "peace police."